thomashusebo/inf219-visualize-2d-sensor-data/README.md

 Recommended:
 > - Install pipenv
-> - Run batch script FluidFlower.batThe batch script creates a virtual environment based on the pip files.
+> - Run batch script FluidFlower.bat

-> If this is the first time to set up, this will install all nececarry dependencies.
+> The batch file will create a virtual environment based on the pip files.
+If this is the first time to set up, this will install all nececarry dependencies.
 The batch scipt also creates subdirectories ignored by git.

 Not recommended:
 > - Manually install dependencies from requirements.txt or pip files.